Kim Fowley: 1970s

 In May 1972, Fowley was signed to Capitol Records for a long-term solo recording contract.
 Capitol released Fowley's LP I'm Bad in June of that year.
 Fowley's follow-up solo LP, International Heroes, was mixed in February and released in March 1973.

 While on tour to promote his solo album I'm Bad in the summer of 1972, Fowley met Boston disk jockey Maxanne Satori, who introduced him to a pre-fame Jonathan Richman and the Modern Lovers.
 Fowley returned to Boston after the completion of the tour and arranged to have engineer Stuart "Dinky" Dawson record a demo with The Modern Lovers in Dawson's home studio.
 Later in autumn 1973, Fowley worked with the band again, this time recording them in Los Angeles at Gold Star Studios on behalf of Warner Bros.
 Records.
 Tracks from these sessions were released as bonus tracks on later issues of The Modern Lovers (1976), the album The Original Modern Lovers (1981), and the Warner Bros.
 Loss Leaders compilation Troublemakers (1980).

 In 1973, Fowley assembled the Hollywood Stars, his first "conceptual band".
 Musician, songwriter and future Hollywood Stars member, Mark Anthony, was working as Fowley's chauffeur at the time.
 At one point, Anthony spoke to New York Dolls manager Marty Thau at a party and asked him how the New York Dolls were formed.
-Thau stated that the members were "a bunch of broke street kids hanging around."
+Thau stated the members were "a bunch of broke street kids hanging around."
 Upon hearing this, Fowley decided to create a West Coast answer to the New York Dolls in a similar manner, taking the band name from the minor league baseball team of the same name.
 Upon assembling the group, Fowley rented a studio in the San Fernando Valley and put the band on a rigorous rehearsal schedule, utilizing songs written by songwriter Mars Bonfire, and by himself and producer/songwriter Peter Lion.
 The band played an invitation-only concert at Studio Instrument Rentals in Hollywood, which brought a crowd of 380 people, including representatives of the labels Liberty Records, A&M Records and Columbia Records.
 A&M and Columbia began bidding against each other to sign the band.
 Columbia signed The Hollywood Stars on March 28, 1974, and Bill Szymczyk was brought in to produce the band's debut album, which was recorded at The Record Plant over the course of 34 days.
 Early in the recording process, Szymczyk abandoned the project, leaving the engineer to produce the album.
 Soon afterward, Columbia dismissed The Hollywood Stars' A&R representative in an internal staffing change, decided not to release the album and dropped the group from the label.
 Despite the band's local popularity, internal tensions and industry stigma from the failure of the Columbia Records deal led to the decision to break up the band.
 The group played their final performance headlining the Whisky a Go Go on November 10, 1974.